 The purpose of career planning is to provide you with a clear plan for career advancement.
-Career advancement can look different for different individuals: it could take the form of a promotion from an entry-level position to management, transitioning to a new occupation, or taking on assignments with increased responsibility.
+Career advancement can look different for different individuals.
+It could take the form of:

 Benefits of career advancement include earning a higher salary, gaining knowledge and expertise, exploring your interests, and receiving exciting new opportunities.
 Read on to learn about some of the ways career planning will help you advance your career.